fluree/developers-site/docs/reference/http/examples.md

 This deletes a ledger.
 Deleting a ledger means that a user will no longer be able to query or transact against that ledger, but currently the actual ledger files will not be deleted on disk.
 You can choose to delete those files yourself - or keep them.
 You will not be able to create a new ledger with the same name as the deleted ledger.

-Use the following request when Fluree server is running in open-api mode (i.e., fdb-open-api=true)
+Use the following request when Fluree server is running in open-api mode (i.e., fdb-api-open=true)

 ```http
 Action: POST